CO-EYE vs SuperCom: GPS Ankle Monitor Technology and Market Critical Comparison

 • You need flexible scaling from pilot to full deployment without contract restructuring

-• 7-day battery life and rapid installation are operational priorities
+• 7-day LTE battery life, WiFi-directed and BLE-connected modes, and rapid installation are operational priorities

 • Multi-constellation positioning and 5G-ready cellular are procurement requirements